Origin Of Skateboarding

 Technique

-Rise Of The Sport
+The Steady Rise Of The Sport

-As we delve into the 1970s, let’s gear up for a thrilling ride through the era that marked the rise of skate parks and introduced professional skateboarding, including the legendary Tony Hawk, to the world, marking a significant moment in the history of skateboard competition and marking a significant moment in the history of extreme sports.
+As we delve into the 1970s, let’s gear up for a thrilling ride through the era that marked the rise of skate parks and introduced professional skateboarding, including the legendary Tony Hawk, to the transworld skateboarding, marking a significant moment in the history of skateboard competition and marking a significant moment in the history of extreme sports.

 Skate Parks And Street Skating